 Find out whether your idea includes a medical device

-Medical devices include a large number of different products intended for use to indicate, treat or relieve a disease or injury in humans, for example.
-You can read more about the definition of a medical device in the Swedish Medical Devices Act (SFS 1993:584, in Swedish), on the Swedish Medical Products Agency’s website, and on the page about medical devices.
+Medical devices include a large number of different products which in summary can be described as different technical solutions intended for use on humans for a medical purpose.
+You can read about the complete definition of a medical device in the EU regulation on medical devices, on the Swedish Medical Products Agencys´s website there is also information about definitions.

-The intended use is the manufacturer’s description of a product’s area of use and determines whether it shall be defined as amedical device.
-If you have developed a device, or if you have modified an existing device, it may be that you or the organisation you belong to are the manufacturer, and then it is you yourselves who have to define the intended use and find out whether it is a medical device.
-You can read more about manufacturer’s liability and how to find out who is the legal manufacturer on the Swedish Medical Products Agency’s website.
+The so-called intended purpose is the manufacturer’s description of a product’s area of use and determines whether it shall be defined as amedical device.
+If you intend to study a product that you have designed yourself, if you want to use a product for medical purposes that was not originally intended for it, or if you have modified an existing medical device, it may be that you or the organisation you belong to are the manufacturer.
+In these cases it is you yourselves who are responsible for finding out whether the medical product fulfills the definition for a medical device and thus must also follow the special rules that apply to clinical trials on medical devices.

 If you are proposing to use a commercially available product in your study, you can find out whether it is defined as a medical device by contacting the manufacturer.